 This seminar course will focus on the broader political, social, and economic developments of a growing young nation as its understanding of its natural spaces shifted with the times and how that shifting understanding often played a central role in broader political, social, and economic developments.
-The course will also focus on the history, structure, and operation of the United States government by examining the role of our political system in relation to land management, natural resources, Indian Removal, the Paris Climate Accord, and modern grassroots environmental advocacy like the Sunrise Movement.
+The course will also focus on the history of Indigenous Americans, their experiences and course through US History, and the ways that they drove/drive their own lives.
 Students will also consider some of the reasons why the world of outdoor recreation is predominantly a white space and how we as individuals and as a nation could make it more inclusive.